 - Recording on the go – they have a really comprehensive mobile app, makes it easy to record episodes on your phone (if that’s your thing).

-- Royalty Free Library of music and sound effects you can drag and drop into the episode using their visual builder.
+- Royalty Free Library of sound effects you can drag and drop into the episode using their visual builder.

 - Unlimited free hosting – hard to beat for sure!